Tiny House Building Workshops

 - 12:00 pm – 1:00 pm: Lunch

-October will include weekend workshops and will culminate in a week-long Tiny House Building Workshop retreat from Saturday, October 28 through Saturday, November 4.
-Lodging and meals will be available on site.
-Stay tuned for details.
+This series will culminate in a week-long Tiny House Building Workshop retreat from Saturday, November 4 through Saturday, November 11.
+Lodging (camping & cabins) and meals will be available on site.
+Stay tuned for details and pricing.

 Pricing & Registration:

 Thoreau built his cabin in the spring of 1845 for a total of 28 dollars and 12 ½ cents.
 Our budgets may be different than his was, but our desire to use natural, sustainable, and recycled materials is the same.

 The cost of each two-day workshop is $220, which includes camping and 4 meals: lunch on Saturday through lunch on Sunday.
 Attend one or attend them all.
 (But attend them all.)